complexecolab/complexecolab.github.io/content/_index.md

 ---

-# We look for patterns in movement and behavior and use simple models to understand the processes underlying these patterns.
+# Purveyor of simple models since 2018.

 We're an interdisciplinary research lab in the School of Aquatic and Fishery Sciences (SAFS) and Quantitative Ecology and Resource Management (QERM).
 We